Dodge Viper (SR II): Production and specification history

 In 1997 and 1998 model years the Viper would continue to receive minor updates.
 The GTS would get second-generation airbags, revised exhaust manifolds, and a revised camshaft for 1997, and the RT/10 would gain a power increase up to 450 hp for 1998.

-The 1999 model year introduced the Connolly "Cognac" interior option.

-Lighter hyper-eutectic pistons and factory frame improvements were made for the Viper in 2000, as well as another camshaft revision.
+Lighter hypereutectic pistons and factory frame improvements were made for the Viper in 2000, as well as another camshaft revision.
 The lighter pistons, being of cast construction, are not able to safely withstand high levels of forced induction compared to the earlier forged pistons.
 This difference has led to enthusiasts sometimes referring to the 2000-02 model years as "creampuff cars".

-In 2001 the Viper was equipped with an Anti-lock braking system as well as revised front brakes.
+In 2001, the Viper was equipped with an anti-lock braking system as well as revised front brakes.

+Colors would vary throughout the second generation.
+Dodge would offer three or four colors per model year.
+Some colors such as steel gray were only offered for one model year (MY2000) while other colors such as red were offered during the entire second generation.
+Interior colors and wheel options would also vary throughout the second generation.
+The 1999 model year introduced the Connolly "Cognac" interior option.
+The cobalt blue color of the Dodge Viper GTS seen in the Viper (TV series) was exclusively available to the series.

+Stripes would be an option beginning in 1996.
+The GTS stripes were larger, fuller stripes than the stripes offered on the 1996 RT/10.
+The GTS had twin stripes (8 inches wide with a 4-inch gap in between) that ran from the front bumper all the way through the rear bumper.
+1996 was the only model year in which the stripes would run through the rear license plate area.
+Stripes on later models would run from front to rear but did not run through the rear license plate area.

+Performance testing

 Hot Rod Magazine test results in December 1997: